TLP-COI/text-data-course/_sources/syllabus.md

 - Those unfamiliar with one or more of the above are welcome to take the course!
 Links to resources might be available, but responsibility for catching up will rest with *you*, and all students will be held to the same standard of work.

 ## Course Schedule

 The Sections are broken down slightly different from most NLP or text analysis courses.
 By using problem-solving frameworks from e.g. engineering disciplines, I hope to bring a flavor of just how _important_ context is to your applications of these technicques to technical text.

 ```{margin}
 Bring a laptop every week, as the section material will be largely interactive and easy to follow along with, yourself.
 ```

 - Week 1: Introduction and Logistics
-- Week 4-5: Assumptions (and some implications)
+- Week 4-5: Unit 1 --- Assumptions (to "P" the "NL")
-- Week 2-3: Goals & Approaches in Text Analyses
+- Week 2-3: Unit 2 --- Goals & Approaches in Text Analyses
-- Week 6-7: Measuring & Evaluating NLP "Systems"
+- Week 6-7: Unit 3 --- Measuring & Evaluating NLP "Systems"
-- Week 8-9: Validation (and the role of expertise)
+- Week 8-9: Unit 4 --- Validation (and the role of expertise)
 - Week 10-12: Case Studies, Special topics, & Guest Lectures
 - Week 13-14: Project Discussions, Q&A, and Final Presentations